Application SLE (Marvis Minis)

 -

-Select a site from the drop-down list on the top of the page and navigate to the Affected Items tab.
-Click an application to view the details.
-The site-level application view offers additional insights for the selected application, providing a more granular understanding of its performance and issues:
+The site-level application view offers additional insights for applications, providing a more granular understanding of its performance and issues:

 -